Comrade-Spider/wallpapers-by-distro/README.md

 I will be using a Fork and Pull model of repo, so any changes you would like to add (new designs, dotfiles, etc.) must be done on your own fork of this project, and then a pull request must be submitted.

 Me or an aforementioned trusted source will review the changes and if accepted, will merge it into an appropriate folder on the main branch, and will credit you in the design description file (i.e. Graff/graff.txt).
-Please note that any work submitted will automatically fall under the Free Documentation License, you may read this in the main branch of this file.
+Please note that any work submitted will automatically fall under the Creative Commons License, you may read this in the main branch of this file, if you so wish.

 # Requests